Charles III proclaimed king at tradition-steeped ceremony

-LONDON (AP) — Two days after his mother's death thrust him onto the throne, King Charles III was officially announced as Britain’s monarch Saturday, in a pomp-filled ceremony steeped in ancient tradition and political symbolism — and, for the first time, broadcast live.
+LONDON (AP) — Two days after the death of his mother elevated him to the throne, King Charles III was officially proclaimed Britain's monarch Saturday, in a pomp-filled ceremony steeped in ancient tradition and political symbolism — and, for the first time, broadcast live.

 Scores of senior politicians past and present, including Prime Minister Liz Truss and five of her predecessors, gathered in the ornate state apartments at St. James's Palace for the meeting of the Accession Council.

 They met without Charles, officially confirming his title, King Charles III.
-The king joined them to make a personal declaration, vowing to follow his mother’s “inspiring example” as he took on the duties of monarch.
+The king then joined them, vowing to follow his mother's "inspiring example" as he took on the duties of monarch.

 "I am deeply aware of this great inheritance and of the duties and heavy responsibilities of sovereignty which have now passed to me," he said.